Torps96/Emerald-DAO-Shard-Tokenomics/README.md

   * The value of the DAOs assets in the community wallet
   * The potential growth in value of the DAOs assets over time

-We will not speculate on the equivalent ADA value of one $Shard over time.
-The community will decide how they want to value the token and use its utility.
+Although we will aim to be listed on all marketplaces we will not speculate on the equivalent ADA value of one $Shard over time.
+The community will decide how they want to value the token and use its utility within our ecosystem.